Patient Record

 Your Medical Records

 Patients have a legal right to request a copy of the information we hold about them, in line with GDPR.
-By completing a 'Subject Access Request' form, you can request one of the following:
+In addition to using the NHS App, you can also access your medical records for free by completing a 'Subject Access Request' form, requesting one of the following:

 - Brief Medical Summary